Tastes & Textiles: Hanging by a Thread

 |

-Itinerary at a glance Pisa to Pieve Fosciana Day 1 — Arrival and welcome dinner Day 2 — Mediaeval card-weaving workshop at a mediaeval fortress Day 3 — Bake bread with village baker, traditional Garfagnana knitting Day 4 — Visit handloom weaver, water mill, sightseeing at Barga, pizza for dinner Day 5 — Visit sheep cheese maker, felt workshop with wool of the sheep Day 6 — Visit ethnographic museum, tour of spinning & weaving mill Day 7 — Waste not, want not: shopping & cooking lesson with agri-chef Pieve Fosciana to Camaiore Day 8 — Visit silkworm breeder, tour Renaissance villa, lunch at gelateria, watch preparation of street carpets for Corpus Domini Day 9 — Festival of street carpets created from dyed sawdust, make broom with broomcorn, farewell dinner Day 10 — Departure Highlights of tour Textile experiences
+Itinerary at a glance Pisa to Pieve Fosciana Day 1 — Arrival and welcome dinner Day 2 — Mediaeval card-weaving workshop at a mediaeval fortress, dinner at a vineyard Day 3 — Cheese and felt workshop at a mountain farm Day 4 — Lucca: silk tour, visit National Museum Mansi for tapestries, shopping, dinner at former laundry and dyeing establishment, now a Slow Food restaurant Day 5 — Waste not, want not: cooking lesson with agri-chef, sightseeing at Barga, visit handloom weaver, water mill, pizza for dinner Day 6 — Visit ethnographic museum, tour of spinning & weaving mill Day 7 — Make a pair of sandals with luxury market shoemaker, dinner in a vineyard Pieve Fosciana to Camaiore Day 8 — Eco-printing workshop, watch preparation of street carpets for Corpus Domini Day 9 — Festival of street carpets created from dyed sawdust, make broom with broomcorn, visit marble sculpture studio, farewell dinner perched over a millstream Day 10 — Departure Highlights of tour Textile experiences

 Gastronomic experiences